p4lang/p4app-switchML/dev_root/client_lib/README.md

 The RDMA Backend uses ibverbs directly to perform communication using RDMA as a transport and it usually outperforms DPDK on more than 10Gbps NICs because of the additional hardware offloads.
 However, you must have a NIC that supports RDMA.

-**The full RDMA implementation is a work in progress and will be released soon.**

 ## 2. Required Libraries

 Listed below are the system packages that are needed for the client library.